Signs of a dry guitar…information from Martin, Taylor, Gibson, Zager and every guitar manufacturer in the world.

 If you need to install a new bridge any shop can do this for a minimal fee, and this is much less expensive than spending $200 shipping your guitar back and forth across the country.
 It also minimizes down time and risk of more damage.
 Mr. Zager has a video that explains what happens in greater detail here: https://youtu.be/UIrH0agQl6k

-Cracks on guitars are caused by only one thing, dryness.
-Most shops recommend refinishing cracks, meaning they remove the finish from the entire face if that’s where the crack is, they then repair the crack, then apply new finish.
+Cracks on guitars are common, especially in dry climates, and caused by only one thing, dryness.
+Most shops recommend refinishing cracks, meaning they repair the crack, then apply new finish over the top.

 If you talk with the best luthiers in the world though, most will tell you to glue a crack and nothing else.
 The reason shops recommend refinishing is it’s an expensive procedure.
-You can easily spend $700 refinishing a portion of a guitar.
+At $75 an hour you can easily spend $700+ refinishing a portion of a guitar.

-The problem with refinishing is not only is it expensive, but you’re layering new finish over old finish and this ruins sound quality.
+The problem with refinishing is not only is it expensive, but you’re layering new finish over old finish and this ruins sound quality, sound quality that’s sometimes taken decades to achieve.
 There’s a reason players like Willie Nelson have never refinished their guitars. https://www.texasmonthly.com/arts-entertainment/trigger/

 A truss rod becomes locked when the woods of the neck get so dry that it warps the neck to a point that the truss rod will no longer turn and move the neck back into proper position.
 Truss rods are generally hard to turn, but if you’re pushing hard and it’s not moving at all, do not continue pushing or you will break the mechanism.